ErazerBrecht/CodeGenie/Codegenie_NodeJS/README.md

 ###Answers
-Answers have 4 fields, 2 of which are required and 1 which have a default.
+Answers have 4 fields, 2 of which are required and 1 which has a default.

 Required:
 * exerciseid: string, id of the exercise (e.g. 5637951a8a48cc983189c500)
 * userid: string, id of the user (e.g. 5637951a8a48cc983189c500)

 Defaults:
-* registerdate: date, when the answer was posted, defaults to current time on the server.
+* created: date, when the answer was posted, defaults to current time on the server.

 Not required but field is available:
 * questions: array of 'answer' objects (see: [answer object](#answerobject)), this is an array of the question answers in this answer.

 ####Question object<a name="answerobject"></a>
-The question object exists out of 4 fields, 3 of which are required and 1 which has a default.
+The question object exists out of 4 fields, 2 of which are required and 2 which have a default.

 Required:
 * question: string, question of this question (e.g. What is 'MongoDB'?)
 * weight: number, maximum score and weight of this exercise (e.g. 20)
-* type: string with enum, type of question (currently accepted: 'Checkbox', 'Question', 'Code')

 Defaults:
 * extra: boolean, check if this question is an extra question or not, defaults to false.
+* type: string with enum, type of question (currently accepted: 'Checkbox', 'Question', 'Code')(defaults to "Checkbox")

 ####Answer object<a name="answerobject"></a>
-The answer object exists out of 5 fields, 3 of which are required and 2 which have a default.
+The answer object exists out of 4 fields, 1 of which is required and 3 which have a default.

 Required:
-* answered: boolean, check to see if this question answer was included in answer post.
-* received: number, received score of this question answer (e.g. 5)
-* type: string with enum, type of question (currently accepted: 'Checkbox', 'Question', 'Code')
+* questionid: number, reference to the original questionid (e.g. 5637951a8a48cc983189c500)

 Defaults:
+* received: number, how much the user received for this exercise (e.g. 5)

+Not required but field is available:
-* comment: string, if code/question was asked, this is the field it will be placed in, defaults to ''.
+* text: string, if code/question was asked, this is the field it will be placed in.
-* extra: boolean, check if this question is an extra question or not, defaults to false.
+* answer: boolean, this is used if the original question was a checkbox.

+##Data access, Information Portals

+There are currently 2 portals, the /admin/ portal and the /users/ portal

+###User portal
+The user portal has 6 gets and 2 posts

+####GET: /users/

+This gives all current users, currently only accessible for admin.

+####GET: /users/mine

+This gives the current user's information.

+####GET: /users/exercises

+This gives all current exercises that the user is allowed to solve.

+####GET: /users/exercises/{ID}

+This gives a specific exercise that the user is allowed to solve.

+####GET: /users/answers

+This gives all the answers that the user has submitted.

+####GET: /users/answers/{ID}

+This gives a specific answer that the user has submitted.

+####POST: /users/answer

+If an user has solved an exercise it is posted here.

+####POST: /users/edit

+The user will edit his/her profile by posting here.

+###Admin portal
+The admin portal has 6 gets and 4 posts

+####POST: /admin/user

+The admin can create a new user by posting here.

+####GET: /admin/

+HTML page for the admin panel (TODO)

+####GET: /admin/exercises

+This gives all the exercises.

+####GET: /admin/exercises/{ID}

+This gives a specific exercise.

+####GET: /admin/exercises/{ID}/answers

+This gives all the answers of the exercise with ID: {ID}

+####POST: /admin/exercises/post

+The admin can create exercises by posting here.

+####POST: /admin/exercises/edit/{ID}

+The admin can edit exercises by posting here.

+####GET: /admin/answers

+This gives all answers.

+####GET: /admin/answers/{ID}

+This gives a specific answer.

+####POST: /admin/answers/edit/{ID}

+The admin can edit answers by posting here.

 ##TODO:

-- Come up with a better way to store '[question answers](#answerobject)' (currently doesn't need the 'extra' field, could use a reference to the original '[question object](#questionobject)')
 - Make authentication checks and its responses better
 - Make page to view the user's solved questions
 - Make simple admin panel